A Survey of Reinforcement Learning for Large Reasoning Models: Foundational Components

 GRPO is a critic-free modification of PPO, where instead of GAE provided by a critic, the entire sequence uses the same advantage estimate, which is calculated by a group-relative normalization as a better estimation than the binary rule-based reward.
 Compared to PPO and REINFORCE-style methods, the group-based advantage calculation of GRPO effectively reduces variance from training signals and has been shown to speed up the training process.
 Other recent approaches, including DAPO \citep{yu2025dapo}, CISPO \citep{chen2025minimax}, Dr. GRPO \citep{liu2025understanding}, LitePPO \citep{liu2025part}, made further modifications to GRPO with careful tuning of sampling strategy, clipping threshold, and loss normalization to further enhance the stability of the RL training process.
 Another recent approach, GSPO \citep{zheng2025group}, replaces the token-wise clipped importance sampling ratio with a sequence-level clipping.

 Apart from REINFORCE and GRPO-related algorithms, there are other critic-free approaches.
 VinePPO modifies PPO by replacing the learned critic with a Monte Carlo advantage estimation.
-CPGD \citep{liu2025cpgd} proposed a novel policy gradient objective, along with a drift regularization mechanism.
+CPGD~\citep{liu2025cpgd} proposed a novel policy gradient objective, along with a drift regularization mechanism.
 K1.5 \citep{team2025kimi} utilizes RL with an adaptation of mirror descent in the training of foundational models, which successfully enhanced the long-context reasoning capabilities of LLMs. \citet{lv2025towards} have recently introduced a unified policy gradient estimator with a hybrid post-training algorithm, providing a unified framework for policy gradient estimation for RL in LLMs.
 SPO~\citep{xu2025singlestream} introduces a group-free, single-stream policy optimization that replaces per-group baselines with a persistent KL-adaptive value tracker and global advantage normalization, yielding smoother convergence and higher accuracy than GRPO while scaling efficiently in long-horizon and tool-integrated settings.
 HeteroRL~\citep{zhang2025group} decouples rollout sampling from parameter learning for decentralized asynchronous training and, via GEPO, reduces importance-weight variance under latency-induced KL drift (theoretically exponential), maintaining stability even under severe delays (e.g., <3\% degradation at 1,800s).
+GPPO~\citep{su2025klearreasoner} introduce a gradient-preserving clipping scheme for GRPO/PPO that keeps the forward clipped objective unchanged while—via stop-gradient decoupling—replacing zeroed gradients outside the clip range with bounded constants, thereby retaining informative out-of-bound signals and maintaining PPO-style stability. \citet{dwyer2025s} propose Probability Smoothing Policy Optimisation (PSPO) for stabilizing policy updates in RL fine-tuning of LLMs using soft trust regions and improving performance.
+FlowRL~\citep{zhu2025flowrl} introduces a flow-balanced optimization approach that matches complete reward distributions rather than maximizing scalar rewards, resulting in more diverse reasoning patterns.
+This fundamental shift addresses the mode collapse problem inherent in reward-maximizing RL methods.